grinnellm/SpawnIndex/README.md

     ## [1] 1e+08

-Thus, convert eggs to biomass in tonnes by dividing the number of eggs by 10<sup>8</sup>, where `theta` is in units of 10<sup>8</sup> eggs t<sup>-1</sup>.
+Thus, convert eggs to the spawn index by dividing the number of eggs by 10<sup>8</sup>, where `theta` is in units of 10<sup>8</sup> eggs t<sup>-1</sup>.
 Then, calculate egg density for a given number of egg layers.